 Acknowledgments.
-The authors thank the members of the Human-Computer Communication group at the University of Colorado who contributed to the conceptual framework and the systems discussed in this article.
+The authors thank the members of the Human-Computer Communication group at the University of Colorado, who contributed to the conceptual framework and the systems discussed in this chapter.

 Support.
-The research was supported by the National Science Foundation under Grant Nos.
-CDA-8420944, IRI-8722792, and IRI-9015441; by the Army Research Institute under Grant No. MDA903-86-C0143; and by grants from the Intelligent Interfaces Group at NYNEX and from Software Research Associates (SRA) in Tokyo.
+The research was supported by the National Science Foundation under Grants IRI-9015441, CDA-8420944, IRI-8722792, and MDR-9253425; by the Army Research Institute under Grant MDA-903-86-C0143; and by grants from the Intelligent Interfaces Group at NYNEX, and from Software Research Associates (SRA) in Tokyo.